kube-vip/website/content/docs/usage/kind.md

 title: "KinD"
 weight: 36
 description: >
-  This is the index.
+  kube-vip usage on KinD.
 ---

 ## Deploying KIND

 The documentation for KIND is fantastic and its [quick start](https://kind.sigs.k8s.io/docs/user/quick-start/) guide will have you up and running in no time.

-## Find Address Pool for Kube-Vip
+## Find Address Pool for kube-vip

-We will need to find addresses that can be used by Kube-Vip:
+We will need to find addresses that can be used by kube-vip:

 ```sh
 docker network inspect kind -f '{{ range $i, $a := .IPAM.Config }}{{ println .Subnet }}{{ end }}'